-c) Local Government Institutions and National Government The dissemination of drought- resistant livestock and appropriate livestock management techniques will enhance the economic benefits of the off-farm SWC, and, together with the improved extension services, will result in improved rangeland management in the programme area, with associated economic and environmental benefits.
-Increase revenue through local taxes following the improvement of income-generating activities by the communities A concerted planning on climate change, leading to investments designed and selected in optimal and perennial ways Reduction in food imports and greater independence from international prices Improvement in the GDP following increased productivity of the rural economy Improvement in economic decentralization and distribution of the wealth of the nation a) Vulnerable Households and Communities Environmental Benefits A better conservation of natural resources (waters, land and forests) which deliver various environmental services (water purification, transportation, nonwoody produce, less degraded lands etc.) Improvement in the availability of water Reversing degradation of natural resources such as land, water, forests and biodiversity will improve the livelihood of the programme's most vulnerable people.
-Introduction of multipurpose trees including forage and wild fruit trees within catchments and woodlots will reinforce communities' coping mechanism during times of drought.
-Increased regularity of water In the absence of the programme increased climatic variability, reduced rainfall and increased incidence and severity of drought will exacerbate existing pressures on ecosystems already stressed through land degradation, soil erosion and reduced soil moisture.
+c) Local Government Institutions and National Government seeds will similarly reduce the risk of crop failure.
+The dissemination of drought-resistant livestock and appropriate livestock management techniques will enhance the economic benefits of the off-farm SWC, and, together with the improved extension services, will result in improved rangeland management in the programme area, with associated economic and environmental benefits.
+Increase revenue through local taxes following the improvement of income-generating activities by the communities A concerted planning on climate change, leading to investments designed and selected in optimal and perennial ways Reduction in food imports and greater independence from international prices Improvement in the GDP following increased productivity of the rural economy Improvement in economic decentralization and distribution of the wealth of the nation Environmental Benefits a) Vulnerable Households and Communities A better conservation of natural resources (waters, land and forests) which deliver various environmental services (water purification, transportation, non-woody produce, less degraded lands etc.) Improvement in the availability of water Reversing degradation of natural resources such as land, water, forests and biodiversity will improve the livelihood of the programme's most vulnerable people.
+Introduction of multipurpose trees including forage and wild fruit trees within catchments and woodlots will reinforce communities' coping mechanism during times of In the absence of the programme increased climatic variability, reduced rainfall and increased incidence and severity of drought will exacerbate existing pressures on ecosystems already stressed through land degradation, soil erosion and reduced soil moisture.
 This will reduce the availability of ecosystem services and further hamper precarious livelihoods.
-There will be ongoing and increased out-migration in search of animal feed and water and the associated spread of slash which will have negative impacts on natural resources and on
+There will be ongoing and increased out-migration in search of animal feed and water and the associated spread of slash which will